moadan/FAC-Game/README.md

 <img src="/img's%20readme/1.png" alt="" width="850" height="350">

-Image-2: Ball starting point center, when ever the ball touches the boardHeight it revers.
+Image-2: Ball starting point center, when ever the ball touches the boardHeight it reverse.

 // if ball touches top or bottom of canvas<br>
     if (ball.y <= 0 || (ball.y + ball.height >= boardHeight)) {<br>